Domestic policy of the second Trump administration: Relationship with other branches

 After federal district judge Paul Engelmayer ruled in February 2025 to block DOGE from accessing United States Treasury payment systems, Trump responded that "no judge should, frankly, be allowed to make that kind of a decision", while Vance commented that "judges aren't allowed to control the executive's legitimate power."
 After multiple federal judges ruled against the Trump administration's actions, White House Press Secretary Karoline Leavitt in February 2025 denied that there was a "constitutional crisis taking place here at the White House", instead saying that the "judges are acting as judicial activists" and "the real constitutional crisis is taking place within our judicial branch."
 Meanwhile, Musk proposed "an immediate wave of judicial impeachments".
 In March 2025, when Judge William Alsup ordered the Trump administration to rehire probationary federal government employees they had fired, with Alsup stating that firings needed to follow a lawful process, Leavitt declared Alsup's decision to be "absurd and unconstitutional", as she stated: "If a federal district court judge would like executive powers, they can try and run for President themselves."

+When asked if the administration intended to abide by the ruling of Judge Karin Immergut blocking the deployment of the Oregon national guard, Miller responded "under title ten of the U.S. code the president has plenary authority".
+In Trump v.
+United States, the court ruled that the president has absolute immunity for "official acts".

+The administration arrested Hannah Dugan and sued all 15 federal judges in Maryland in United States v.
+Russell.